bormaxi8080/osint-timeline/DRAFT.md

 Matkap is intended for educational and research purposes only.
 This tool is designed to help cybersecurity professionals analyze and understand Telegram bot interactions, particularly those that may pose security risks: https://github.com/0x6rss/matkap

+Clear My Spam is an open source and mobile friendly Ruby on Rails app designed to declutter your Gmail inbox, with an emphasis on simplicity, usability, and security: https://github.com/jonathanchen7/clearmyspam

+Mindmap Generator.
+An intelligent document analysis tool that uses Large Language Models to generate comprehensive, hierarchical mindmaps from any text document: https://github.com/Dicklesworthstone/mindmap-generator

 ----

 **Universal Search & AI:**

+HumanLayer enables AI agents to communicate with humans in tool-based and async workflows.
+Guarantee human oversight of high-stakes function calls with approval workflows across slack, email and more.
+Bring your LLM and Framework of choice and start giving your AI agents safe access to the world.
+Agentic Workflows, human in the loop, tool calling: https://github.com/humanlayer/humanlayer

+ACP is the Agent Control Plane - a distributed agent scheduler optimized for simplicity, clarity, and control.
+It is designed for outer-loop agents that run without supervision, and make asynchronous tool calls like requesting human feedback on key operations.
+Full MCP support: https://github.com/humanlayer/agentcontrolplane

 ----